With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 North Central Bh Systems Princeton Area Office is a mental health treatment center in Princeton, IL, located at 526 South Bureau Valley Parkway, 61356 zip code area.
-North Central Bh Systems Princeton Area Office provides telemedicine/telehealth and outpatient treatment.
-North Central Bh Systems Princeton Area Office offers couples/family therapy, individual psychotherapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
+North Central Bh Systems Princeton Area Office provides outpatient treatment and telemedicine/telehealth.
+North Central Bh Systems Princeton Area Office offers group therapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and young adults.
 North Central Bh Systems Princeton Area Office also supports people with serious mental illness, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services at North Central Bh Systems Princeton Area Office consist of integrated primary care services, case management and suicide prevention services.
+Additional services at North Central Bh Systems Princeton Area Office consist of case management, mentoring/peer support/consumer-run services and illness management and recovery.

 Learn MoreSinnissippi Centers Inc is one of mental health facilities in Dixon, Illinois, located at 325 Illinois Route 2, 61021 zip code.
 Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc provides activity therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and adults.
+Sinnissippi Centers Inc provides dialectical behavior therapy, couples/family therapy and trauma therapy to children / adolescents, adults and seniors 65 or older.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services provided at Sinnissippi Centers Inc include diet and exercise counseling, mentoring/peer support/consumer-run services and integrated primary care services.
+Additional services provided at Sinnissippi Centers Inc include mentoring/peer support/consumer-run services, case management and family psychoeducation.

 Learn MoreSinnissippi Centers Inc is a mental health treatment clinic in Sterling, Illinois, located at 2611 Woodlawn Road, in the 61081 zip code.
-Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc provides psychotropic medication, group therapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
+Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
+Sinnissippi Centers Inc provides dialectical behavior therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, adults and young adults.
 Sinnissippi Centers Inc also supports transitional age young adults.
-Additional services provided by Sinnissippi Centers Inc consist of integrated primary care services, suicide prevention services and housing services.
+Additional services provided by Sinnissippi Centers Inc consist of suicide prevention services, education services and intensive case management.

 Learn MoreSinnissippi Centers Inc Recovery Home is a mental health treatment center in Dixon, Illinois, located at 922 Washington Street, part of the 61021 zip code.
 Sinnissippi Centers Inc Recovery Home provides telemedicine/telehealth and outpatient treatment.
-Sinnissippi Centers Inc Recovery Home also offers individual psychotherapy, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
-Sinnissippi Centers Inc Recovery Home also provides integrated primary care services, illness management and recovery and diet and exercise counseling.
+Sinnissippi Centers Inc Recovery Home also offers individual psychotherapy, integrated dual diagnosis disorder treatment and activity therapy to young adults, adults and seniors 65 or older.
+Sinnissippi Centers Inc Recovery Home also provides case management, intensive case management and suicide prevention services.

 Learn MoreCrossroads Counseling Services Llc is a mental health clinic in Ottawa, IL, located at 601 West Norris Drive, Suite B, in the 61350 zip code.
 Crossroads Counseling Services Llc provides outpatient treatment.
-Crossroads Counseling Services Llc offers trauma therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
+Crossroads Counseling Services Llc offers integrated dual diagnosis disorder treatment, psychotropic medication and dialectical behavior therapy to seniors 65 or older, adults and young adults.

 Learn MoreUnitypoint Health Center For Senior Behavioral Health is one of mental health facilities in Peoria, Illinois, located at 5409 North Knoxville Avenue, 61614 zip code.
-Unitypoint Health Center For Senior Behavioral Health provides hospital inpatient treatment and outpatient treatment.
-Unitypoint Health Center For Senior Behavioral Health provides couples/family therapy, group therapy and behavior modification to seniors 65 or older.
-Unitypoint Health Center For Senior Behavioral Health also supports seniors or older adults and people with Alzheimer's or dementia.
+Unitypoint Health Center For Senior Behavioral Health provides outpatient treatment and hospital inpatient treatment.
+Unitypoint Health Center For Senior Behavioral Health provides behavior modification, individual psychotherapy and couples/family therapy to seniors 65 or older.
+Unitypoint Health Center For Senior Behavioral Health also supports people with Alzheimer's or dementia and seniors or older adults.
 Additional services provided at Unitypoint Health Center For Senior Behavioral Health include family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.